hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 The way full text search is implemented in Postgres is by getting a semantic vector for all of the words contained in the document.
-So, when we search for words like "jump", we will match all variants of the word, such as "jumping", "jumped".
-So in essence we will be searching just the vector and not the document which is fast.
+So, when we search for words like "jump", we will match all variants of the word, such as "jumping" or "jumped".
+This means we will be searching just for the vector and not the document which is fast.

 Functions